-When you’re pregnant, being healthy is not only for your sake, but for the sake of your growing baby.
-Things like high cholesterol, which can be treated with medication in non-pregnant women, can be more difficult to manage when you’re with child.
+When you’re pregnant, making healthy choices benefits not only you, but also your growing baby.
+Conditions like high cholesterol, which can be treated with a variety of medications in nonpregnant women, can be more difficult to manage when you’re pregnant.

 When you have your cholesterol tested, you will learn your total cholesterol level.
-This is further broken down into levels of LDL, HDL, and triglycerides.
-HDL, or high-density lipoprotein, is also known as “good” cholesterol.
-Triglycerides, a type of fat, are found in the blood and are used for energy.
-In general, healthy limits for these numbers are:
+This is further broken down into levels of HDL, LDL, and triglycerides.

-However, when you’re pregnant, you can expect those numbers to climb.
+When you’re pregnant, you can expect your cholesterol numbers to climb.
 Carolyn Gundell, a nutritionist at Reproductive Medicine Associates in Connecticut, says that cholesterol levels can climb by as much as 25 to 50 percent during the second and third trimesters.

 “Cholesterol is necessary for the production and function of steroid hormones such as estrogen and progesterone,” she explains.
 “These sex hormones are vital for a healthy and successful pregnancy.”

 And they are also crucial for your baby’s proper development.
 “Cholesterol plays a role in baby’s brain, limb, and cellular development, and in healthy breast milk,” says Gundell.

 Most women shouldn’t worry about the natural increase in cholesterol.
 Usually, levels will return to their normal ranges within four to six weeks post-delivery.
 It’s chronichigh cholesterol that elevates your risk of heart disease and stroke.

 If you have high cholesterol even before pregnancy, talk with your doctor.
 Because some cholesterol drugs may not be recommended during pregnancy, he or she will either change your medication or help you come up with other ways of managing your cholesterol.

 This might include: